mirakc/mirakc/docs/web-api.md

 Returns a logo image if available.

 Support GET and HEAD methods so that IPTV Simple Client in Kodi works properly.

+## GET /api/services/{id}/programs

+Returns a list of programs of a particular service.

 ## GET /api/services/{id}/stream